 Address: Fjörubraut 8, Skagaströnd 545, Iceland Mobile: +354 8923375 Email: nes@neslist.is

-Comprehensive Guide Nes Artist Residency / Nes Listamiðstöð
+Comprehensive Guide NES Artist Residency / NES Listamiðstöð

-Nes is located in the remote and rural town of Skagaströnd, North West Iceland.
+NES is located in the remote and rural town of Skagaströnd, North West Iceland.
 This guide is to help you navigate your experience of living in a remote landscape and to ensure you are fully prepared when you arrive.
 Please take the time to read through, as many of your questions will be answered here.

 Essential Contacts

-Nes Director Vicki O'Shea lives in Sauðárkrókur but works from the studio in Skagaströnd 2-3 days per week, contactable on +354 892 3375.
+NES Director Vicki O'Shea lives in Skagaströnd and is contactable on +354 892 3375.

 Contents

 Essential Contacts 1

-Pa art I: Before Your Arrival 3
+Pā art I: Before Your Arrival 3

 Residency Fees and How to Pay 3

 Deposit, Payment and Cancellation Policies 3

 Cancellation Policy 4

 Terms and Conditions 5

 Liability 5

 Insurance 5

 Visa Requirements 5

-Pa art II: Preparing For Your Trip To Nes 6
+Part II: Preparing For Your Trip To NES

 What to pack 6

 Arriving to Iceland 6

 Bus Travel / Reykjavik To Skagaströnd 6

-Buses from Akureyri → Blönduós 7
+Buses from Akureyri \rightarrow Blönduós 7

 Reykjavík City Info 8

 Power Voltage in Iceland 8

 Phone and internet 8

-Money and currency exchange g
+Money and currency exchange 9

-Skagaströnd and The Northwest Region of Iceland g
+Skagaströnd and The Northwest Region of Iceland 9

-Sending Supplies or Mail To Nes 10
+Sending Supplies or Mail To NES 10

 Weather 10

 Local Event Calendar 13

-Pa art III: Your Residency at Nes 14
+Part III: Your Residency at NES1 14

 Residency structure 14

 Accommodation 14

-Having Guests at Nes 15
+Having Guests at NES 15

 Living Expenses 16

 Emergency Services, Medical Assistance and Pharmacy 18

-Part IV: The End of Your Residency
+Part IV: The End of Your Residency 19

 Part I: Before Your Arrival

 Residency Fees and How to Pay

-Nes relies on artist fees to operate.
+NES relies on artist fees to operate.
 You must pay your fees in advance:

 - A deposit of 1 month fee is required within 1 month after we send a contract to you.
-Sending the 1 month fee is needed to secure your place at Nes.

-- All remaining fees are due no later than 3 months prior to your residency start date.

-- For residencies longer than three months, your deposit will act as the fee for your last month of residency.

-Note: If you rely entirely on grant funding to attend Nes, please ensure that your funding is secured three months prior to the commencement of your residency.
+Sending the 1 month fee is needed to secure your place at NES. - All remaining fees are due no later than 3 months prior to your residency start date. - For residencies longer than three months, your deposit will act as the fee for your last month of residency.
+Note: If you rely entirely on grant funding to attend NES, please ensure that your funding is secured three months prior to the commencement of your residency.
 A letter from your funding agency committing the funding for this specific residency can be submitted.
 Note: If due to extenuating circumstances, you need an extension to pay your deposit, please email nee@neslist.is to discuss options.
 If you need to cancel your residency, please see our cancellation policy below.
-Nes will be happy to assist rescheduling if possible.

-Deposit, Payment and Cancellation Policies

-Your residency is not secured until your written confirmation and payments are received.
-The placements at Nes are competitive, particularly in certain months, and other artists are regularly on our waiting list.

-Written Confirmation of Attendance

-Please return (via email) a scanned, signed copy of the offer of residency within one month of the date on the letter.
+NES will be happy to assist rescheduling if possible.
+Deposit, Payment and Cancellation Policies Your residency is not secured until your written confirmation and payments are received.
+The placements at NES are competitive, particularly in certain months, and other artists are regularly on our waiting list.
+Written Confirmation of Attendance Please return (via email) a scanned, signed copy of the offer of residency within one month of the date on the letter.
+Fees Please see the website for current residency fees.

-Fees

-Please see the website for current residency fees.